Description

 Summary

-- Practise clear, inclusive communication to connect academic, administrative, and technical teams.
+- Practised clear, inclusive communication to connect academic, administrative, and technical teams and ensure accessibility for diverse audiences.

-- Contribute to DEPP through Integration/Migration and Testing/Evaluation groups, translating findings into actionable Asana tasks.
+- Contributed to the DEPP through Integration/Migration and Testing/Evaluation groups, translating findings into actionable Asana tasks.

-- Delivered a department-wide DEPP presentation (2024) to align timelines, testing, and feedback processes.
+- Delivered a department-wide presentation (October 2024) on the DEPP to align timelines, testing, and feedback processes.

-- Supported a Business School Proof of Concept (June 2025) by annotating data discrepancies and clarifying follow-up actions.
+- Supported the Business School during Proof of Concept testing (June 2025) by annotating data discrepancies and clarifying follow-up actions.

-- Use structured meeting agendas, executive summaries, and accessible formatting to enhance clarity and inclusivity.
+- Used structured meeting agendas, executive summaries, and accessible formatting to enhance clarity and inclusivity.

-- Disseminate practice via documentation and blog posts (Teams FAQ, Postman guides, Blackboard API article, Accessibility resources).
+- Disseminated practice via documentation and blog posts (Teams FAQ, Postman guides, Blackboard API article, Accessibility resources).

-- Maintain currency through internal CPD, LinkedIn Learning courses, and curated tech/media sources, sharing highlights with colleagues.
+- Maintained currency through internal CPD, LinkedIn Learning courses, and curated tech/media sources, sharing highlights with colleagues.

 Evidence